Detained Russian journalist Ivan Golunov under house arrest | DW | 08.06.2019

 Swelling on the back of the head

-In turn, Moscow police said Golunov was hospitalized after he complained of "feeling unwell."
+Moscow police said Golunov was hospitalized on Saturday after he complained of "feeling unwell."

-However, chief of medicine in Moscow hospital later said Golunov was in "satisfactory condition" and was being discharged from the facility.
+However, the chief of medicine at the Moscow hospital later said Golunov was in "satisfactory condition" and was being discharged from the facility.

-The doctor, Alexander Myasnikov, confirmed the Golunov suffered a hematoma but said that CT scan showed no anomalies.
+The doctor, Alexander Myasnikov, confirmed Golunov had suffered a hematoma but said a scan showed no anomalies.

 House arrest

-After being discharged from hospital he appeared before a judge, charged with "attempt at illegal large-scale dealing of narcotics" and was ordered under house arrest.
+Later Saturday, Golunov appeared before a judge and was charged with "attempt at illegal large-scale dealing of narcotics," with the judge ordering at least two months of house arrest.

-He will remain under house arrest for at least two months, the judge said.

-At the hearing, he denied being involved with drugs and said he would help investigators.
+At the hearing, Golunov denied being involved with drugs and said he would help investigators.

 If the case goes to trial and Golunov is convicted, he would face between 10 and 20 years in prison.